MoAngwenyi/PortfolioProjects/Glow Skin Retail Sales Analysis 2024/README.md

 # Recommendations:
-Based on the insights and findings above, we would recommend the MARKETING TEAM to consider the following:
+Based on the insights and findings above, we would recommend the executive and marketing/ product departments to consider the following:
 - Reduce Refund Rates: Since 33% of transactions are refunded, prioritize investigating refund causes (e.g., product quality, shipping issues, or misaligned customer expectations).
 - Profitability Focus: Net sales are healthy, but refund losses wipe out margin.
 Introduce stricter return policies or improved quality checks before shipping.
 - Channel Optimization: All four channels are performing evenly, so investment can be distributed across them.
 However, deeper analysis into channel-specific refunds could reveal hidden inefficiencies.